acornejo/pybz/README.md

 ## Searching for bugs

-The `get` command is used to search for bugs, in the simplest form you simply enter a list of numeric bug id's to retrieve from the server.
+The `get` command is used to search for bugs, in the simplest form you use the `-n` flag specify a list of numeric bug id's to be retrieved from the server.

-You can also use fields to create more complex queries.
+Bugs can also be retrieved using field queries using the `-f` flag.
 Fields must be of the form `name:value`, if your value must contain spaces then you must quote the whole field as follows `"name:value with spaces"`.

-When searching different field names are searched as an AND, and if the same field name appears multiple times then it is used as an OR.
-So searching for "priority:P1 priority:P2" returns all bugs of priority P1 OR P2, while searching for "status:OPEN priority:P1" returns bugs of with an OPEN status AND priority P1.
+When multiple field queries on the different field name are searched using an AND operation, and field queries on the same field name are searched using an OR operation.
+For instance, searching for "priority:P1 priority:P2" returns all bugs of priority P1 OR P2, while searching for "status:OPEN priority:P1" returns bugs of with an OPEN status AND priority P1.

 Performing OR operations across different fields is not supported (for instance, if you wanted to find all bugs which have either a status OPEN or are have priority P1).
-This is not a limitation imposed by pybz but simply the specification of the bugzilla REST API.
+This is not a limitation imposed by `pybz` but simply the specification of the bugzilla REST API.
 For more complex queries you can use the quicksearch field, and follow the [quicksearch API](https://bugzilla.mozilla.org/page.cgi?id=quicksearch.html)

 ## Updating bugs

 Updating bugs uses the same field syntax as searching.
-The only difference is that some fields are treated specially, in particular the fields `blocks`, `depends_on`, `see_also`, `groups`, `cc` and `keywords`.
-This is because these fields do not contain a single value, but instead contain an array of values.
+Fields do not contain a single value but a list of values require different syntax.
+Specifically, the fields `blocks`, `depends_on`, `see_also`, `groups`, `cc` and `keywords` require using an extended syntax using the `+` to add values to the array, `-` to remove values from the array and `=` to replace the values in the array with new ones.

 If you want to specify that a is blocked by bug 12345 and 12346 then you would do `blocks:=12345 blocks:=12346`.
 If instead you wanted to add bug